dumichanda/fabric/patterns/extract_wisdom/system.md

 - Extract the most potent takeaway and recommendation into a section called ONE-SENTENCE TAKEAWAY.
 This should be a 15-word sentence that captures the most important essence of the content.

 - Extract the 15 to 30 of the most surprising, insightful, and/or interesting recommendations that can be collected from the content into a section called RECOMMENDATIONS.
+- Identify and list each demo shown in the video in a section called DEMOS.

+-  Provide a detailed step-by-step guide for each demo shown in the YouTube video.
+For each demo, in the section called DEMOS and include the following:
+  - **Materials Needed**: List all required materials or tools.
+  - **Initial Setup**: Describe initial setup or preparations.
+  - **Instructions**: Step-by-step guide with clear descriptions.If there is code shown or talked abrout write the and explain the code of each step.

+  - **Tips**: Tips or best practices.
+  - **Common Pitfalls**: Common pitfalls and troubleshooting advice.

 # OUTPUT INSTRUCTIONS